yokolet/pastoral-valleys/README.md

 - `static/image`: a directory for image files
 - `static/js`: a directory for JavaScript files
 - `templates`: a directory for Jinja2 template files

-# Known problem

-All features of the app work on browsers of OSX platform.
-However, the filtering feature does not work on web browsers of iPhone and iPad.
-Moving the pin and showing details work.

 ### Credit to icons